AnalystShz/data-analytics-portfolio/project-1-english-education/README.md

 README content

-# English Education Data Analysis
+# Project 1: English Education Analysis

 ## Overview
-This project analyses educational attainment of young people in English towns.
+Analyzed educational attainment of young people in English towns to explore trends by **town size**, **region**, and **academic progression**.
+Dataset sourced from the **UK Office for National Statistics** (via Kaggle).
-The goal is to clean, explore, and visualise the data to gain insights about education patterns.

-## Dataset
-- Source: Kaggle – English Education
-- File: english_education.csv

-## Tools Used
-- Excel / Python / Power BI (choose what you use)
-- Techniques: Data Cleaning, Summary Statistics, Charts & Graphs
+---

-## Analysis Steps
+## Skills Demonstrated
+- Python & Pandas for data cleaning and manipulation
+- Matplotlib & Seaborn for visualizations
+- Exploratory Data Analysis (EDA)
-1. Checked for missing values and duplicates
+- Handling missing values and real-world datasets

-2. Standardised column names and formats
-3. Created summary tables of key metrics
-4. Produced charts to visualise trends
+---

-## Insights (Examples)
+## Key Findings
-- Towns with higher school attendance correlate with higher exam scores
+- Smaller towns often have higher education scores than larger towns
+- Early performance (KS2) correlates with later performance (KS4)
-- Trends in educational attainment vary across regions
+- Clear regional differences in educational outcomes

+---

+## Files
+- `english_education_analysis.ipynb` → Full analysis notebook with code, charts, and markdown
+- Dataset CSV → Used for analysis

+---

+## How to Use
+Open the notebook in **Jupyter Notebook** or **VS Code** and run all cells to reproduce the analysis and visualizations.